 As you can see I am getting a response which means it is working now.

 I re-run the same command again after I changed the default SNMP community string ‘public’.

 As you can see I am getting an error Time out: No response from the client.

 Which is expected as I no longer use the community string

 When I changed the community string to a new one

-mysnmp1!, and when I ran the command again, you can see that I am getting a response now through SNMPWALK
+mysnmp1! and I run the command again to can see that I am getting a response now through SNMPWALK

-- Make sure the SNMP service or port 161 and 162 are allowed on the firewall.
+- Make sure the SNMP service or ports 161 and 162 are allowed on the firewall.

 - Make sure that you are using the right community string.